 How to perform Legs-Up-the-Wall Pose

-Bring your hips up to the wall and lift your legs up.
+Bring your hips up to the wall and lift your legs up against it so that they're perpendicular to the floor.
 You can use a bolster or other form of support under your hips and lumbar spine to incorporate a mild backbend into the pose.

 What is Viparita Karani?